Ross River (Queensland): Ross River fever

 Ross River fever is a serious, though generally not life-threatening, tropical disease caused by infection by the Ross River virus, a mosquito-borne alphavirus.
 In 1959, an Aedes vigilax mosquito sampled from the banks of the Ross River was used to isolate the virus.
 The virus and fever were named after Ross River.
 However, Ross River fever is not isolated to the Ross River and surrounding areas.
 There have been major outbreaks of the disease in all Australian states through mosquito-borne infection with Ross River virus.

 Ecology

 The Ross River has two distinctly different ecosystems.
-Above the Aplin's Weir is a fresh water environment and below the weir there is a salt water environment.
+Above the Aplin's Weir is a freshwater environment, and below the weir there is a tidal brackish/saltwater environment.